term-world/.github/profile/README.md

 We are grateful for their support of this project.

-This work is intellectually indebted to [Donald Bitzer](https://www.csc.ncsu.edu/people/bitzer/)'s creation of the PLATO system, which we learned about by way of Brian Dear's compelling, well-researched account of that system, [_The Friendly Orange Glow_](http://www.friendlyorangeglow.com/).
+This work is intellectually indebted to [Donald Bitzer](https://www.csc.ncsu.edu/people/bitzer/)'s creation of PLATO, which we learned about by way of Brian Dear's compelling, well-researched account of that system, [_The Friendly Orange Glow_](http://www.friendlyorangeglow.com/).